 The identification of existing historical structures and cultural areas are in important consideration in all Town planning efforts, as these features help to define a community's physical look and character.
-The State Historical Society has recorded five "registered" historic properties within the Town.
-These properties are listed on the National or State Register of Historic Places, and include:
+The State Historical Society lists the Peacock Inn as the only Historic Place within the Town.